 - No, this is not okay.
-The CPU and network resources provided to you are for your own use only and are not to be donated to other projects or used to generate coins.
+The CPU and network resources provided to you are for your own use only and are not to be donated to other projects without approval from us first or used to generate coins.

 - Is it okay to use my container to be a compute-focused server for another Open Source project?

-- Check with me first.
+- Check with us first.
 Most of the time, this will be okay, unless CPU and/or IO utilization will be very high and continuous, and thus unsuitable for shared computing resources.